swapnilgaikwad01-cloud/checkov-terraform/jenkins-setup.md

 # Jenkins Setup for Checkov Integration
-#This are the steps to setup Jenkins
+#This are the steps to setup Jenkins.
+Please follow this steps.
 ## Prerequisites
 - Jenkins installed locally on Mac
 - Docker installed and running